willianantunes/willianantunes.com/content/blog/2021/11/2021-11-03-sso-with-cognito-through-the-authorization-code-grant-type.md

   - ciam
   - functional testing
 ---
 Currently, I'm working for a company with a very particular problem that showed up after it created many products in different domains.
-It even bought some companies, making the problem worse: user who has an account on product A can't use the same account on product B. The following image illustrates this situation:
+It even bought some companies, making the problem worse: a user who has an account on "product A" can't use the same account on "product B".
+The following image illustrates this situation:

 ![If an organization has 5 products without unified login, the user has to keep 5 credentials to log in to each one, even though he is in the same ecosystem.](/assets/posts/blog-11-order-1-image-1-the-situation.png "Login has to keep 5 credentials for each application.")

 Nowadays, each product has a specific way to authenticate and authorize a person.
-Now the company wants to unify all the accounts to use only one credential instead of many.
+Now the company I'm working for wants to unify all the accounts to use only one universal login instead of many.
 How to achieve this 🤔?

 ## One possible way to unify accounts

-To simplify the solution I'd like to present you, let's make some assumptions:
+To simplify the solution, I'd like to present you the following assumptions:

+1. Each product has its own method of authenticating the user
-1. Every product has its way of authorizing the user.
+2. Each product has its way of authorizing the user.
-2. Each product has a single database line that represents the user on its entire ecosystem.
+3. Each product has a single database line that represents the user on its entire ecosystem.
-3. To reference the user in other systems, it uses a UUID.
-Imagine that it could use a government ID or an email 🤯; for our lucky in our example, it doesn't 🥳.
+4. To reference the user in other systems, it uses a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+Imagine that it could use a government ID or an email 🤯; fortunately, in our example it doesn't 🥳.
-4. The authentication flow only uses an email and password for all products.
+5. Basically, each authentication flow uses an email and password as the credential.

 Now that the scenario is more manageable, here's the proposed solution: